THE HOLIDAYS…A wonderful time of the year and also, a time that can be get on all of our nerves.

 3. Delegating to family members / roommates.

 Often one person gets the brunt of the job.
 Judy, my lovely stepmom, was very much the, “Oh no, I can just do it all” person and she was a master entertainer and decorator.
 But, it seemed like it may have created some bad feelings.
 Let’s be honest, we all need help.
 So give your kids a job.
 Give your partner a job.
 Give your housekeeper a job!
-The point of the holidays is not to be overly stressed out about decorations and preparations and it’s certainly not to do everything on your own.
+The point of the holidays is not to be over worked and overloaded about decorations and preparations and it’s certainly not to do everything on your own.

 4. Hiring Out Help!
 How do we know when to get help?
 Consider getting help with the following!